hmarr/vitals/README.md

 While other tools like Activity Monitor show you each process' _current_ CPU usage, Vitals shows a per-process CPU graph covering the last 60 seconds.
 This makes it much easier to track down apps that misbehave sporadically.

+Read more about why this exists [in the introductory blog post](https://hmarr.com/blog/vitals/).

 ## Install

 1. Download and extract the zip file from the [latest GitHub release](https://github.com/hmarr/vitals/releases/latest).